que-rb/que/docs/advanced_setup.md

 ### Forking Servers

-If you want to run a worker pool in your web process and you're using a forking webserver like Unicorn or Puma in some configurations, you'll want to set `Que.mode = :off` in your application configuration and only start up the worker pool in the child processes.
+If you want to run a worker pool in your web process and you're using a forking webserver like Unicorn or Puma in some configurations, you'll want to set `Que.mode = :off` in your application configuration and only start up the worker pool in the child processes after the DB connection has been reestablished.
 So, for Puma:

     # config/puma.rb
     on_worker_boot do
-      # Reestablish your database connection, etc...
+      ActiveRecord::Base.establish_connection

+      Que.mode = :async
+    end

+And for Unicorn:

+    # config/unicorn.rb
+    after_fork do |server, worker|
+      ActiveRecord::Base.establish_connection

       Que.mode = :async
     end

 ### Managing the Jobs Table